beberlei/composer-monorepo-plugin/README.md

         }
     }

-You can then run `fiddler build` in the root directory next to composer.json and it will detect all packages, generate a custom autoloader for each one by simulating `composer dump-autoload` as if a composer.json were present.
+You can then run `composer dump-autoload` in the root directory next to composer.json and this plugin will detect all packages, generate a custom autoloader for each one by simulating `composer dump-autoload` as if a composer.json were present in the subdirectory.

-Fiddler will resolve all dependencies (without version constraints, because it is assumed the code is present in the correct versions in a monolithic repository).
+This plugin will resolve all dependencies (without version constraints, because it is assumed the code is present in the correct versions in a monolithic repository).